-If the door open buzzer alarm annoys you, now is the time to unplug it. (red arrow) Secure plate away from work area.
+If the door open buzzer alarm annoys you, now is the time to unplug it. (yellow arrow photograph below).
+Secure plate away from work area.

-Remove top (red arrow) and bottom nuts securing the blower module.
+Photographs below.
+Remove top and bottom nuts (yellow arrows) securing the blower module.

 Remove the nut securing a wire harness clamp located across the top of the blower motor.
 Remove vacuum actuator hose, blower electrical connection and wires to the temperature sensor inside the blower sleeve compartment.

-I also recommend removing the blue rubber duct from the old module (red arrow) I find it easier to maneuver the old unit out with this duct off.
+I also recommend removing the blue rubber duct from the old module (yellow arrow photograph below) I find it easier to maneuver the old unit out with this duct off.

 Take some time to observe the orientation of the blower module.
-Specifically, it's relationship with the firewall and surrounding assemblies, along with the angle to the cowel.
+Specifically, its relationship with the firewall and surrounding assemblies, along with the angle to the cowl.
 You will need to duplicate this when installing the rebuilt unit.

 It won't hurt to wiggly the component while pulling down and simultaneously repeating some type of prayer.

-Locate the original blower install bolts (blue arrow) and source a couple of bolts approximately 1 inch longer that the originals. (red arrow)
+(Photograph below) Locate the original blower install bolts (blue arrow) and source a couple of bolts approximately 1 inch longer that the originals. (green arrow).

 Offer up the rebuilt assembly (with the blue duct taped on) up to the firewall.

-Photographed below is the opening in the cowel that the blower module's top door goes into.
+Photographed below is the opening in the cowl that the blower module's top door goes into.
 Note the position of my hand.
-This will allow me to guide the right side of the top door into the cowel opening.
+This will allow me to guide the right side of the top door into the cowl opening.

-Use your left hand to hold the bottom door open while your right hand guides the top door into the cowel opening.
-With your right hand, position the right side top door into the cowel opening, then temporarily secure the blower module with the long screws sourced earlier.
+Use your left hand (or a piece of wood) to hold the bottom door open while your right hand guides the top door into the cowl opening.
+With your right hand, position the right side top door into the cowl opening, then temporarily secure the blower module with the long screws sourced earlier.
 Do not tighten these screws.
-Attach the screws so the module hangs approx 1 inch from the brackets. (red arrow)
+Attach the screws so the module hangs approx. 1 inch from the brackets. (yellow arrow photograph below).

 The long screws allow you to open the bottom door and wiggle the module in without having to hold it up.
 Remember the right side is already in.
 Push the door sleeve compartment (not the blower motor) up while keeping the module in the same orientation as when it was installed. (observed earlier prior to removing the module).

-When the top door pops in, tighten both installation screws.
+When the top door pops in, tighten both installations screws.
 Check the bottom door.
 It should be closed.
 It addition it must open and close without binding.

 Doing only one screw at a time, remove the long screws and replace with the originals.
 Recheck module doors for binding.

 Attach blue rubber duct to HVAC matrix.
 I found it easier to attach both top and bottom ducts at the same time.
-In the photograph below, visible above the top duct is a Crane ignition amplifier.
+In the photograph below, visible above the top duct is a Crane ignition amplifier. (yellow arrow photograph below).
 This project is covered under another link in this website.

 Connect vacuum actuator hose, temperature sensor wires and blower motor connection.
 Replace component plate and wire clamp to blower assembly.
 Install glove box and under scuttle.